 ~ Mark hyman, m.d.

 I first heard the phrase "no sugar, no flour" when I attended an FA (Food Addicts in Recovery Anonymous) 12-step meeting as part of a school assignment in 2007.
 Up until that time, I would have never even considered giving up sugar and/or flour.
-In more recent years, each time I have participated in the Nutritional E-Cleanse Program, I have become more and more aware of how negatively they affect my health, how much better I feel when abstaining from them, and my addictive relationship with them when I try to re-introduce them into my diet on just an occasional basis.
+In more recent years, each time I have participated in the Nutritional E-Cleanse Program's 23 DAYS TO A HEALTHIER YOU!, I have become more and more aware of how negatively they affect my health, how much better I feel when abstaining from them, and my addictive relationship with them when I try to re-introduce them into my diet on just an occasional basis.
 While I know people who can have sweets and breads in their diet (and even in their house), I have learned that I can't.
-Even with all I know and all I teach, I have absolutely no control when it comes to these foods - I will simply eat them until their gone...and feel horrible afterwards, of course, but the behavior continues despite that.
+Even with all I know and all I teach, I have absolutely no control when it comes to these foods - I will simply eat them until they're gone...and feel horrible afterwards, of course, but the behavior continues despite that.

 "Simple carbohydrates, such as sugar and flour, are easily converted into glucose - too easily.
 Consuming them sends a rush of glucose into your blood stream, creating a "sugar high".
 Then the glucose leaves your body as quickly as it entered.
 You crash and are just as fatigued and hungry as you were before you ate."

 ~ Dr. Peter gott, no sugar, no flour diet plan

 Dr. Ray Strand states that, "The first component of a healthy lifestyle is learning how to eat in such a way that you do not spike your blood sugar".
 Sugar and flour are refined carbohydrates that cause spikes in our blood sugar levels.
 And as blood sugar spikes, insulin levels rise, causing